Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Introduction

 \section{Introduction}

 Objects rarely appear in isolation.
 Over time, humans build expectations of seeing certain objects in certain contexts.
 For instance, we expect to see a laptop on a desk in an office, but not a large piece of ham (Figure~\ref{fig:ham_office}).
-Studies of human perception in visual scenes~\cite{vo_meaning_2021, Torralba2006-TORCGO, Coco2016-COCAIR} suggest that scenes exhibit both semantic and syntactic regularities~\cite{Biederman1982,vo_meaning_2021}.
+Studies of human scene perception~\cite{vo_meaning_2021, Torralba2006-TORCGO, Coco2016-COCAIR} suggest that scenes exhibit both semantic and syntactic regularities~\cite{Biederman1982,vo_meaning_2021}.
 Violations of either or both of these result in processing difficulties ~\cite{Ganis2003,SCEGRAMAI,vo_meaning_2021}.

 In this work, we are interested in how Vision-Language Models (VLMs) behave in the presence of \emph{semantic} violations in visual scenes when referring to objects.
-Such an analysis offers insights into the extent to which models learn to leverage contextual visual information.
 We focus on {\bf object naming}, that is, the task of determining the category of an object, a fundamental part of Referring Expression Generation~\cite[REG;][]{krahmer_computational_2012}.
 The literature on scene perception suggests that scene semantics mediates human viewers' expectations about the objects in a scene, and viewers deploy their attentional resources accordingly.
 Scene semantics also influence how humans {\em describe} objects in scenes~\cite{Hwang2011,de_groot_language-induced_2017,DeGroot2015}.
 Do VLMs similarly utilise scene-level visual information when generating descriptions of objects?
 To study this, we compare the naming of objects in semantically (in)congruent scenes.
 If scene-level information guides model choices, then there should be systematic differences between these two conditions in the way models refer to target referents.
-Previous work has shown the facilitating effects of context in REG, even in the case of perturbations made on images~\citep{junker-zarriess-2024-resilience-scene}.
-However, this work does not control for the impact of semantic (in)congruity, and relies on small-scale, purposely-trained models or on artificial images~\citep{junker_scenegram_2025}.
+While previous work has shown that visual context has a facilitating effect in REG~\citep{junker-zarriess-2024-resilience-scene}, it does not control for the impact of semantic (in)congruity, and relies on small-scale, purposely-trained models or on artificial images~\citep{junker_scenegram_2025}.
+To address these issues, we develop a new dataset, Common Objects Out-of-Context (\textbf{COOCo}), which manipulates natural images to introduce objects of varying degrees of consistency with the scene (Figure~\ref{fig:ham_office}).
+Similarly to \citet{junker-zarriess-2024-resilience-scene}, we further manipulate the visibility of the target referent and the context by introducing different degrees of noise.
+Furthermore, since different objects can be related to a scene to different degrees, we model object-scene relatedness as a graded phenomenon.
+We summarise the contributions of our study as follows.